-This is the first installment in a three-part series about IBM’s password cracking tool, the Cracken.
+This is the first installment in a two-part series about IBM’s password cracking tool, the Cracken.
 To read more, check out the second installment here.

 I remember the days when an eight-character password was considered secure.
 But that’s not the case anymore, so let’s talk a little bit about the history of password cracking, how far we have come and what X-Force Red has built.